vanakenm/blog-11ty/src/work.md

 I'm currently working mainly at two companies:

 - I'm a self-proclaimed "Geek des champs" at [Farm For Good](https://www.farmforgood.org) - a cooperative of farmers working on agroecological practices.
 I'm building a platform to help them manage their data to take more informed decisions.
-- I'm a senior developer at [Beeodiversity](https://beeodiversity.com), a company that uses... bees and the pollen they collect to do pollution evaluation.
+- I'm a CTO at [Beeodiversity](https://beeodiversity.com), a company that uses... bees and the pollen they collect to do pollution evaluation.
+In the last 18 months, I created the MVP of our platform and scaled a team from one (me) to 6 developers in the last six months.

 Technology-wise, I generally use what is there/what the team knows, with emphasis in going with well-established technologies as much as possible - popular stacks have a lot of examples and documentation available, large ecosystems and a good pool of developers to hire from - perks that are generally more important than the specific technical aspects.